maueroats/teaching/content/intermediate-cs/ch20/posn-util.md

 ```racket
 (require "posn-util.rkt")
 ```

+{{% notice warning %}}
 You need to save your work in the same folder as your "posn-util.rkt" file, since Racket only looks in the current folder for other files.
+{{% /notice %}}